SAP-archive/cloud-cap-walkthroughs/exercises-node/exercise01/README.md

     ![set_breakpoint](./resources/set_breakpoint.png)

-   h.
-Stop and run the application again directly from the debug panel.

  3. Let's fire a request to test the custom logic you just developed.

    a.
 Open a new terminal from the menu **Terminal** -> **New Terminal** and execute: